Prehistoric Alpine Stilt Houses

 Exploration & UNESCO World Heritage Status

 Exploration of prehistoric sites located around the Alps in lakes and bogs began more than 150 years ago.
 In 2004, Switzerland proposed an international UNESCO world heritage nomination.
-In 2011, the prehistoric pile dwellings around the Alps were added to the UNESCO World Heritage Sites list in recognition of their historical, cultural and environmental significance.
+In 2011, the prehistoric pile dwellings around the Alps were added to the UNESCO World Heritage Sites list in recognition of their historical, cultural, and environmental significance.
 Austria, France, Germany, Italy, Slovenia, and Switzerland collaborated to obtain the prestigious label for a hidden cultural heritage of immense global value.

-The inclusion of the stilt houses on the list is an acknowledgement of their importance as a reminder of the long history of human habitation in the Alps, and their value as a reminder of the resourcefulness of the people who lived there.
+The inclusion of the stilt houses on the list is an acknowledgment of their importance as a reminder of the long history of human habitation in the Alps, and their value as a reminder of the resourcefulness of the people who lived there.
 The stilt houses demonstrate how people adapted to the harsh conditions of the alpine climate and also illustrate the importance of the lakes and rivers of the region to the local economy.

 Remove Ads